Your Partner for a Safer & Healthier Community

 MRC units are community-based and function as a way to locally organize and utilize volunteers who want to donate their time and expertise to prepare for and respond to emergencies and promote healthy living throughout the year.
 MRC volunteers supplement existing emergency and public health resources.

-How can LR-MRC volunteers help in local emergencies?
+How can Lakes Region-MRC volunteers help in local emergencies?

 • Conducting assessments and triage.